 Being able to explain those differences, assess your organization’s impacts, and gain buy-in from key customer subject matter experts (SMEs) is vital to secure a smooth go-live.

-How to Approach Kronos Parallel Testing
+How to Approach UKG Parallel Testing

 Your project team should perform most of the preparation and documentation for parallel testing.
 However, your SMEs should have a high degree of input when determining the scope of the parallel testing and should be held accountable for the results and analysis of each test case.
 This often requires a case-by-case walk-through with the SMEs to convince them that each difference is legitimate.